Mount Kenya trek

 The rains are in April, May and November but nowadays climate change has changed this pattern greatly.
 December is now often warmer and drier with clear skies.

 We run scheduled open dates but with our own staff, vehicles and equipment in Kenya we are able to cater for bespoke dates for groups, couples or individuals.
 We can also extend and alter the general itineraries to include extra days or visiting extra parts of the mountain.
 Please do get in contact with us to discuss options.

-Full ground price for the Sirimon/Naro Moru route based on minimum of 4 people (please ask for rates for smaller groups)
+- Full ground price for the Sirimon/Naro Moru route based on min group size of 2 people (please ask for single supplement rates)

 - Accommodation in Naro Moru for 3 nights in the Blueline Hotel (twin, full board)

-- Jeep or shuttle transport to the mountain gates from and to the Blueline Hotel
+- Jeep or shuttle transport to the trek start & end

 - Park fees, camping fees and park rescue fees

 - Porters and cooks, plus equipment for them